Energy Industry Fundamentals

-Click below to view the Educator Overview presentation and meeting documents.
+Click below to view the Educator Overview meeting documents.

-Click below to view the Energy Partner overview presentation and meeting documents.
+Click below to view the Energy Partner overview meeting documents.

 The EIF course covers many of the most fundamental and essential concepts of energy including the difference between energy and power; energy efﬁciency, different ways of generating energy and the advantages and limitations of each, cybersecurity, decarbonization objectives, and so much more.
 Click here to see the full outline of topics covered in the curriculum.

 Labs, interactive activities, lesson plans, and pacing guides all help this curriculum come alive for students and educators alike.
 Additionally, energy companies across the country stand at the ready to supplement the materials with instructors, ﬁeld trips, guest presenters, and other offerings.

 The EIF course will connect with most all Learning Management Systems.
 Educators, community-based organizations, and others interested in bringing energy education into their classrooms will receive easy, complimentary access to the EIF curriculum and its associated resources in August 2023 and curriculum training support.

 Applications to access EIF 2.0 as a Group Leader (aka Instructor) can be submitted by clicking the appropriate link below.